Rise to Success: Career Highlights of Gary Danielson

 1970: Starting Quarterback

-1971: Led Big Ten Conference
+1971: Leads Big Ten Conference

-September 1972: Single-Game Rushing Record
+September 1972: Purdue Single-Game Rushing Record

-1974: Signed with New York Stars
+1974: Signs with New York Stars

 July 1975: Traded to Chicago Winds

-April 1976: Signed with Detroit Lions
+April 1976: Signs with Detroit Lions

-1976: WFL Draft Pick
+1976: WFL draft pick

 May 1985: Acquired by Cleveland Browns

-April 1989: Browns Decline to Offer New Contract
+April 1989: No New Contract

 In April 1989, the Cleveland Browns announced that they would not offer a new contract to Gary Danielson.